webix-hub/docs/data/api/refs/ui.accordionitem.md

 {{memo A singular pane of the accordion component. }}

-Each accordion pane consists of the header and body.
+Each accordion pane consists of a header and a body.
 The body of a pane can be collapsed/expanded by clicking on the appropriate header.
 Check [accordionitem](desktop/accordionitem.md) documentation for more detailed description.

 ### Constructor